 Program Lead: Dr Tanja Tyvimaa | Queensland University of Technology Problem / thesis Traditional construction practices in Australia have been criticised for their focus on the reduction of upfront construction costs at the expense of quality, performance and flexibility.
 Current and emerging prefabrication processes could provide the efficiency and quality of construction to the traditional built-to-sell market, however by incorporating the possibilities to cater for the recently developing built-to-rent sector is considered to drive it even stronger.
 This is because Build-to-rent shifts the housing profit model from capital gains to one based on ongoing rental income, with viability tied to minimising ongoing expenditure.

-This scoping study seeks to examine the intersection of these assets and prefabrication processes, to identify opportunities for the housing and construction sector to reduce ongoing greenhouse gas emissions and increase the quality of stock

-List of partners:
+Outcome This scoping study examined the intersection of these assets and prefabrication processes, to identify opportunities for the housing and construction sector to reduce ongoing greenhouse gas emissions and increase the quality of stock.
+Project Outcomes: https://building4pointzero.org/projects/when-prefab-hits-the-ground-barriers-and-opportunities-in-the-australian-housing-market/ List of partners:

-Fleetwood Building Solutions, Sumitomo Forestry, Monash University, Queensland University of Technology Date commenced and duration:
+Fleetwood, Sumitomo Forestry, Monash University, Queensland University of Technology